tystr/rest-orm/README.md

     # composer.phar require tystr/rest-orm:~0.1

 # Configuration
-For each of your models you need to add mapping configuration and set up a `Manager` instance.
+For each of your models you need to add mapping configuration and set up a `Repository` instance.

 ## Mapping
 RestOrm provides 2 annotations which must be used on each model: